The Bible in pop culture

 The show quotes both verses accurately and uses them in contextually appropriate moments — unusually careful for prestige TV.

-Read the full entry → - Paraphrased Television · 2002
+Read the full entry → - Thematic Television · 2002

 The Wire — Omar's code